marius-sucan/Quick-Picto-Viewer/README.md

 <p>Source code available on <a href="https://github.com/marius-sucan/Quick-Picto-Viewer">Github</a>.</p>

-<p><em>If you want to run the uncompiled edition, please make sure you download the required DLL files from the Github repository, or the ones included in the ZIP file.</em></p>
+<p><em>If you want to run the uncompiled AHK edition, please make sure you download the required DLL files from the Github repository, or the ones included in the ZIP file.</em></p>

+<p> I use a custom build of the FreeImage.DLL.
+Because the developer behind Freeimage rarely updates the library, I decided to make my own version.
+It has multiple fixes and improvements.
+It can be found on Github: https://github.com/marius-sucan/FreeImage-library/tree/qpv</p>

 <h1>Features</h1>